sanbhat/algo_datastructures/README.md

 	Java(TM) SE Runtime Environment (build 1.8.0_131-b11)
 	Java HotSpot(TM) 64-Bit Server VM (build 25.131-b11, mixed mode)

+## Disclaimer

+The code written in this repository are not necessarily the original work of me (except some of them).
+Many of them are referenced by books or tutorial sites such as Algorithms 4th Edition by Robert Sedgewick, Kevin Wayne, www.geeksforgeeks.com, www.hackerearth.com etc.

 ## Table of Content

 1. [Sorting Algorithms](#sorting_algo)